thestippe/thestippe.github.io/_drafts/statistics/2024-01-22-predictive_checks.md

-There are many ways you can perform this, and this can be done by generating fake data according with what you know about the problem and then fit them.
+There are many ways you can perform this, and this can be done by generating fake data according to what you know about the problem and then fit them.

 If you know nothing, you may decide to pick a